tyggy/aboutblank/knowledge_base/frameworks/brain-body-environment-schema.md

 ## Overview

-Traditional framework for understanding cognitive agents; proposed for manipulation and repurposing with diverse or unconventional components.
+Traditional framework for understanding agents; now extended to unconventional embodiments in bioengineering.

 ## Notes